LIVING IN ISRAEL

 The National Insurance Institute provides all permanent residents (including non-citizens) with a broad range of benefits, including unemployment insurance, old-age pensions, maternity grants and allowances, child allowances, income support payments and more.

 Israel is a country that prides itself on the availability of excellent and affordable medical care for all its inhabitants.
-The country's high standards of health services, top-quality medical resources and research, modern hospital facilities and an impressive ratio of physicians and specialists to population are reflected in Israel's low infant mortality rate (5.3 per 1,000 live births) and long life expectancy (80.73 years for women, 78.62 for men), the 10th highest in the world.
+The country's high standards of health services, top-quality medical resources and research, modern hospital facilities and an impressive ratio of physicians and specialists to population are reflected in Israel's low infant mortality rate (3.98 per 1,000 live births) and long life expectancy (84 years for women, 80.2 for men), among the highest in the world.
 Health care for all, from infancy to old age, is ensured by law and the national expenditure on health compares favorably with that of other developed countries.

 The National Health Insurance Law provides for a standardized basket of medical services, including hospitalization, for all residents of Israel.
 All medical services are supplied by the country’s four health care funds: Kupat Holim Clalit, Kupat Holim Maccabbi, Kupat Holim Meuhedet and Kupat Holim Leumit.
 Receipt of health services is contingent upon registration with one of the health care funds.

 Israel enjoys one of the highest ratios of university degrees to population and Israeli universities are included in the European Top 100.
+According to the QS World University Rankings 2014, four Israeli universities are among the 300 best in the world.
 A wide range of programs is available in the sciences and humanities, at Israel's eight universities, granting Bachelors, Masters and Post Doctoral degrees.
 Smaller colleges provide academic courses and specialized training in teaching, music, art, design and physical education.
 Many of the universities and colleges offer courses and degree programs in English.

 The official work week in Israel is 42 hours.
 Most businesses operate from Sunday through Thursday, though some also work half a day on Friday.
 Government offices are closed on Friday.